'Occupy' movement targets Western ports

 The protests in Oakland have “disrupted workers trying to get to work and impaired the port’s ability to operate,” port spokesman Issac Kos-Read told CNN.
 Craig Merrilees, a spokesman for the International Longshore and Warehouse Union, said the port has told its members not to report for work for the overnight shift because of the mass of protesters at the port.

-Earlier Monday, the port authority said in a statement there were “some delays of truck traffic” but said the port remained operational.
+On Monday, a statement from the port authority said there were “some delays of truck traffic” but said the port remained operational.

-The ILWU – which represents 15,000 dockworkers – has distanced itself from the protest movement.
+The International Longshore and Warehouse Union – which represents 15,000 dockworkers – has distanced itself from the protest movement.
 The union “shares the Occupy movement’s concerns about the future of the middle class and corporate abuses,” ILWU President Robert McEllrath wrote to locals last week – but he urged the movement to stay out of its dispute with the port of Longview, Washington, and warned against “outside groups attempting to co-opt our struggle in order to advance a broader agenda.”

 Monday’s demonstrations also took place in Los Angeles, Seattle, Houston and Portland, Oregon.
 Organizers said the goal was to shut down ports in an effort to “disrupt the economic machine that benefits the wealthiest individuals and corporations.”